yunhaixiang/yunhaimath/research.md

 - Enumerative geometry over arithmetic ground fields
 - Galois representations, lisse sheaves, and ramification theory

-I also love to learn more about mathematical logic, especially model theory.
+I also would love to learn more about mathematical logic and algebraic combinatorics.

 ### Publications
 - **This is the title of your paper** \\